 Around 1840, large brass shoulder-scales (directly copied from European military fashions).
 However, use of these must have been short lived, as these appear to have disappeared from use by the Crimean War.

 In 1840, Prussian flintlock musket were bought.
 These were the older version flintlocks which were being phased out of service in Prussia, by the newly introduced new Potsdamwerke (Percussion Musket) M1840.
 These Prussian flintlocks were still in service in 1854-56.

 Right - The 1840s saw the introduction of various collar plates, worn on both sides of the soldier's collar.
 Made of cast brass, and can be perforated to show the red collar fabric, or engraved (in which case these would have had red Lacquer painted into the script, numbers or graphic).
 These had numerals for regiment numbers (Infantry), a picture of a field artillery gun on its carriage for the Artillery (Right/Top-Right), or short script in Ottoman (below-right).

-Right - Four different scripts have been identified, and Plate 3 appears to translate into the modern Turkish word - Bekci (or guard).
+Four different Ottoman script collare plates have been seen in private collections, and one appears to translate into the modern Turkish word - Bekci (or guard).
 These four appear to be specialised units of soldiers in the Ottoman Army.